 Fee based on percentage of assets

-As for fees, some planners charge a straight percentage of your total assets on an annual basis -- either all assets from your personal balance sheet, or just the assets they're helping you manage.
+Some planners charge a straight percentage of your total assets on an annual basis -- either all assets (from your personal balance sheet) or just the assets they are helping you manage.
 This is the most common arrangement for paying an independent financial planner, and it's increasing in popularity.

 Fee based on an hourly rate